nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Another command?
 ```

-If there are no good in the warehouse with such a name, Simplst will inform you accordingly.
+If there are no Unit Good in the warehouse with such SKU, Simplst will inform you accordingly.
-Example of trying to find spoon in the warehouse.
+Example of trying to view an SKU not in the warehouse.

-`find n/spoon`
+`view g/ sku/fakeSKU`

 Expected Output
 ```